ShorelineCrypto/cheetah_cpuminer/README.md

  - Optimization of CPU mining on cheetah.sh file: see below windows section for detailed recommendation.

- ## MacOS El Capitan, Mojave, or any other versions in between
+ ## MacOS 10.11 El Capitan or higher

 ### How to Install Cheetah_Cpuminer